jivagrisma/ISA-AGENT/README.md

 ## Conclusion

-The II-Agent framework, architected around the reasoning capabilities of large language models like Claude 3.7 Sonnet, presents a comprehensive and robust methodology for building versatile AI agents.
-Through its synergistic combination of a powerful LLM, a rich set of execution capabilities, an explicit mechanism for planning and reflection, and intelligent context management strategies, II-Agent is well-equipped to address a wide spectrum of complex, multi-step tasks.
+The ISA framework, architected around the reasoning capabilities of Amazon Nova Pro through AWS Bedrock, presents a comprehensive and robust methodology for building versatile AI agents.
+Through its synergistic combination of a powerful LLM, real-time web search capabilities, an intuitive web interface, and intelligent context management strategies, ISA is well-equipped to address a wide spectrum of complex, multi-step tasks requiring both reasoning and current information.
 Its open-source nature and extensible design provide a strong foundation for continued research and development in the rapidly evolving field of agentic AI.

+## 🎯 **Current Implementation Status**

+ISA is **fully functional** and ready for production use with:
+- ✅ **Amazon Nova Pro Integration**: Complete AWS Bedrock setup
+- ✅ **Real-time Web Search**: Tavily API integration with automatic detection
+- ✅ **Modern Web Interface**: React/Next.js frontend with WebSocket communication
+- ✅ **File Processing**: Document upload and processing capabilities
+- ✅ **Development Tools**: VS Code integration and terminal access

 ## Acknowledgement